Stars vs. Blues: Betting Trends, Odds, Advanced Stats

 Stars Advanced Stats

-- In their last 10 games, the Stars are putting up 1.3 more goals per game than their season-long average.
+- In their last 10 games, the Stars have scored 1.5 more goals per game than their average on the season.

-- The Stars have allowed the third-fewest goals in league action this season, 213 (2.7 per game).
+- On defense, the Stars are one of the best units in NHL action, giving up 215 goals to rank fourth.

-- The team's goal differential is fourth-best in the league at +62.
+- With a +65 goal differential, they're ranked fourth-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.